adapter-hub/adapters/docs/contributing/adding_adapter_methods.md

 These module classes then have to be inserted into the correct locations within the Transformer model implementation.
 Thus, each adapter method implementation at least should provide two classes:

-- a configuration class deriving from `AdapterConfigBase` that provides attributes for all configuration options of the method
+- a configuration class deriving from `AdapterConfig` that provides attributes for all configuration options of the method
 - a module class deriving from the abstract `AdapterLayerBase` that provides the method parameters and a set of standard adapter management functions
     - modules supporting [adapter composition](https://docs.adapterhub.ml/adapter_composition.html) should instead derive from `ComposableAdapterLayerBase`

 ### Configuration

 All configuration classes reside in `src/adapters/configuration/adapter_config.py`.
-- To add a new configuration class for a new method, create a new subclass of [`AdapterConfigBase`](adapters.AdapterConfigBase).
+- To add a new configuration class for a new method, create a new subclass of [`AdapterConfig`](adapters.AdapterConfig).
     Make sure to set the `architecture` attribute in your class.
 - Finally, also make sure the config class is added to the `__init__.py` files in `src/adapters`.